 The Energie-Info site created by the French Energy Ombudsman and to which CRE also contributes, also provides access to an electricity and gas supply comparator.
-Educational and easy to use, it allows consumers to compare the offers of different suppliers with their current supply offers, to consult, and to get an estimate of the

-In 2015, CRE wanted to step up its information to consumers by writing directly to over 10,000 consumers affected by the end of regulated tariffs for the sales of gas, and by carrying out a phone campaign among shared ownership properties. annual expenditure, the price ex-tax and inc-tax prices for a subscription and per kilowatt-hour, as well as a breakdown of the taxes, and to see who is offering green power if this is a selection criterion.
+Educational and easy to use, it allows consumers to compare the offers of different suppliers with their current supply offers, to consult, and to get an estimate of the annual expenditure, the price ex-tax and inc-tax prices for a subscription and per kilowatt-hour, as well as a breakdown of the taxes, and to see who is offering green power if this is a selection criterion.